chittur/parallel-programming-language/README.md

 - **Parallel-AddDigits.txt**: Parallel program to find the sum of the squares of the digits in a number.
 Demonstrates ***parallel recursion***.

 ## Running the project
-This project includes the compiler and the runtime for the parallel programming language discussed above, and is implemented in C# with Visual Studio 2019.
+This project includes the compiler and the runtime for the parallel programming language discussed above, and is implemented in C# with Visual Studio Community 2022.

 To run it:
 - Download and build the Visual Studio Solution shared in this repository.